Today, I have an interesting way to make money to share with you. Did you know that you can make $180,000 a year by selling your poop?

 There are many highly accomplished professional athletes who would not qualify, and there are unaccomplished amateur athletes and even non-athletes, who would qualify.

 Where does a person go to donate stool?
 Is it from home?
+Can you sell your poop online?

 In most cases a person can collect their stool at home and ship it on dry ice.
 But donors can choose if they would like to only do local donations.